meerk40t/svgio/README.md

 # Editing

 `svgio` permits you to edit the DOM with similar API to javascript and what is defined in the SVG spec.
-This includes looking up nodes by their ID.
+This includes looking up nodes by their ID, appending pre-parsed XML to the node, and manipulating the node classes directly.

 # Saving

 `svgio` permits you to save svg files edited svg files.
 The files can be sent to disk as well as printed as a string.
+While some svg projects can save files they often require creating rather than loading the file initially.

 # Creating

 `svgio` allows you to create SVG files from scratch and to save them to disk.
-For `svgwrite` like workflows.
+This is something `svgwrite` and `cairo` can do.

 # Rendering